ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 ## Scheduling

-* Once mint #0 and the features script are in place, Art Blocks will work with you to schedule/announce your release.
+* Once mint #0 and the features script are in place, Art Blocks will work with you to schedule/announce your curated release.
+* Curated releases will include an artist feature with a Q\&A to be gathered following scheduling.
+* Curated artists will also have an artist channel created in Discord.
+To pin messages in your artist channel, you must enable two-factor authentication within User Settings > My Account in Discord.
 * After your project has been scheduled, you are free to announce and promote your project on your social media.

 ## Ropsten